EvoluxBR/verto-docs/_posts/2015-10-19-recovering-a-call.md

 What happens if:

 - your internet connection goes down for a while
-- your browser chases or you close the tab by mistake
+- your browser closes or you close the tab by mistake
 - your computer restarts, shuts down, have a power failure

 Verto **automatically** restore current calls with no user interference.